nico4mcs/doc/doc/ElectricUnits.md

 > $I$ is the current.
 </details>

 Resistance blocks a relative amount of the voltage.
 This is needed so that the voltage can be regulated and doesn't damage components.
-It can be compared to the thickness of a pipe
+It can be compared to the thickness of a pipe, the thinner the pipe, the less water flows.

 ### Current - I